 Note: some folks think this is a terrible idea and hate the thought that kids could come to church and actually have such a blast (because it’s so militaristic).
 If you feel that way, please pretend you never read this and don’t send your kids to MOD Nite, (but first do a search for the crucifixion and torture of Christians in the Middle East …..).

-Do you want to be involved?
+Do you want to host one?
+Let us know.

 If you are a Christ Follower and may want to do this let me know.